 I also teach Critical Reflection on Higher Education (HEDU 501) in the Postgraduate Certificate and the Masters in Higher Education.
 This subject involves reflection on all aspects of teaching in higher education, and students are experienced teachers from Otago University, and other tertiary institutions in NZ and abroad.
 I designed an innovative assessment method for this subject where teachers write about their own teaching, then get peer feedback that helps them to go deeper, then more formative feedback from myself which pushes them even further.
-Students say: "has been an inspirational lecturer", "has been an inspirational lecturer", the discussion and by noting the kinds of questions and comments he uses", and, "My teaching has significantly improved."
+Students say: "has been an inspirational lecturer", "has been an inspirational lecturer", "has been an inspirational lecturer", "has been and when he contributes to the discussion and by noting the kinds of questions and comments he uses", and, "My teaching has significantly improved."